 Blepharoplasty was the 3rd most popular surgical cosmetic procedure performed in 2010.

 If stretched or wrinkled skin is the only aesthetic issue you are experiencing around the eyes, then an upper blepharoplasty alone can yield a great result.
-During your consultation, Dr. Sepehr will lift your forehead subtly to the appropriate level with his hands.
+During your consultation, our board certified facial plastic surgeon, Dr. Ali Sepehr, will lift your forehead subtly to the appropriate level with his hands.
 If that has little or no beneficial effect on the upper eyelids, then upper blepharoplasty may be all that you need.
 If all of the redundant skin disappears completely, then all you may need is a brow lift.
 If it does improve the upper eye lid appearance but redundant skin still remains, then a combination of both procedures may be recommended.

 Upper blepharoplasty typically takes approximately one hour.
 The surgery involves placing well-hidden incisions in the natural crease of the upper eyelid to make them nearly invisible after healing.
 Excess skin and protruding fat are removed and the incisions are closed with fine sutures to further minimize the visibility the scar.
 Healing time is minimized by delicate surgical technique.